CodeInFilth/AuroraLights-LLM_analysis/README.md

+This is a large scale LLM and ML project using Django and Opensource tools to aggregate financial market data and store historical data inside a SQL database.

+Simply run the tasks on a cron and have django process the smaller actions.

 ```powershell
    ████████▓████████████████████████       [ I made this at 4am so dont judge my dirty code ]
    ████████████████████████▓████████             [ Tested on Mac OS 10.14+ and Ubuntu 18.04 ]